getify/Functional-Light-JS/manuscript/ch8.md

 return x ? foo( .. ) : bar( .. );
 ```

-After the `x` condition is computed, either `foo(..)` or `bar(..)` will run, and in either case, the return value will be always be `return`ed back.
+After the `x` condition is computed, either `foo(..)` or `bar(..)` will run, and in either case, the return value will always be `return`ed back.
 That's PTC form.

 Binary (or multiple) recursion -- as shown earlier, two (or more!) recursive calls made at each level -- can never be fully PTC as-is, because all the recursion has to be in tail call position to avoid the stack growth; at most, only one recursive call can appear in PTC position.

 Earlier, we showed an example of refactoring from binary recursion to mutual recursion.
 It may be possible to achieve PTC from a multiple-recursive algorithm by splitting each into separate function calls, where each is expressed respectively in PTC form.
-However, that type of intricate refactoring is highly dependendent on the scenario, and beyond the scope of what we can cover in this text.
+However, that type of intricate refactoring is highly dependent on the scenario, and beyond the scope of what we can cover in this text.

 ## Rearranging Recursion

 If you want to use recursion but your problem set could grow enough eventually to exceed the stack limit of the JS engine, you're going to need to rearrange your recursive calls to take advantage of PTC (or avoid nested calls entirely).
-There are several refactoring strategies that can help, but there are of course tradeoffs to be aware of.
+There are several refactoring strategies that can help, but there are of course trade-offs to be aware of.

 As a word of caution, always keep in mind that code readability is our overall most important goal.
-If recursion along with some combination of these following strategies results in harder to read/understand code, **don't use recursion**; find another more readable approach.
+If recursion along with some combination of the strategies described here results in code that is harder to read/understand, **don't use recursion**; find another more readable approach.

-### Replacing The Stack
+### Replacing the Stack

 The main problem with recursion is its memory usage, keeping around the stack frames to track the state of a function call while it dispatches to the next recursive call iteration.
 If we can figure out how to rearrange our usage of recursion so that the stack frame doesn't need to be kept, then we can express recursion with PTC and take advantage of the JS engine's optimized handling of tail calls.